Text-Based Personas for Simulating User Privacy Decisions: Evaluation

 \textbf{Persona Selection and Evaluation:} Given the generation set of questions from a source study, we generate candidate personas using the basic template.
-Then, we filter them based on their performance on the evaluation set from the same study.
-In particular, we select personas that cross an individual-level accuracy threshold of $0.70$, establishing a baseline population of personas that serve as reliable proxies for their underlying respondents.
-Because these distinct studies are designed to be representative samples of the same broader underlying population (e.g., US adults), we operate under the assumption that a valid synthetic panel generated from one study should closely mirror the aggregate behavioral distribution of another.
 To measure population-level metrics across studies, we use a Cartesian matrix approach.
 Specifically, we use each selected persona to generate answers to all unique questions in the evaluation set of the target dataset.
 We then compare the distribution of the simulated answers to that of the real answers on the target dataset.
 Otherwise, we use the same generation and prediction parameters as in Section~\ref{sec:predictiveness}.
+Finally, to ensure that our evaluation reflects population-level distributions, we incorporate survey response weights into our metric computations.
+We provide the details of this weighted evaluation in Appendix~\ref{app:more_metrics}.